 PSUs align pay with corporate performance over the long-term.
 The Corporation implemented the PSU program in conjunction with the approval of the Omnibus Plan by the shareholders at the 2021 Annual General and Special Meeting.
-The PSUs are based on specific metrics and performance measures as defined and approved by the Board.
-The 2021 PSUs have a vesting date of May 1, 2023, while all future PSUs will have a three-year vesting period.
+The PSUs are based on specific performance measures as defined and approved by the Board.
+In addition to these metrics, the Board has discretion to adjust the payout level based on total shareholder return or other relevant factors.
+The 2021 PSUs had a vesting date of May 1, 2023, while all future PSUs will have a three-year vesting period.
 The PSU program provides a performance multiplier on the base grant of 0.25 to 1.75 times, depending on the achievement of the targets.